How to Find Your Best Career & Get Paid Doing What You Love

 Posted May 17, 2012

-Author's Note: This post is an excerpt of the book (click on title): "The Seven Keys to Life Success."
+Author's Note: This post is an excerpt from the book "The Seven Keys to Life Success."

 Do you love what you do?
 Most Americans don't.
 According to CareerFinders.com, four out of five Americans do not have their ideal jobs.